 What he lacked in size, Juninho made up for it in skill and guile, like his namesake – Juninho Pernambucano – he was pretty handy when it came to free-kicks.

-Across an an eight-year international career he’d on-and-off carry the weight of Brazil’s iconic number 10 jersey in which he never let those around him down.
+Across an eight-year international career, he’d on-and-off carry the weight of Brazil’s iconic number 10 jersey in which he never let those around him down.

 At international level, being the brother of such an iconic figure as Socrates wasn’t easy, but Rai, with 49 international caps – and 17 goals – forged his own path with the Seleção which included lifting the World Cup in 1994.

 It’s easy to forget how good Brazil were before their emergence as a world superpower.
 In the years before having a star above their crest, the football-mad nation saw their heroes win three South American titles with the 1949 championship particularly special as it came at home.